rockstor/rockon-registry/README.md

 ### `uid` & `gid` elements

-These optional elements control the `--user` directive in the `docker run` command for the given container.
+These optional elements control the `--user` directive in the `OCI run` command for the given container.
 The `gid` element depends on the existence of a `uid` element and requires **Rockstor 5.5.0-0 onwards.**

 Unless a container image was specifically developed to run with a non-root user, it will run as the root user initially.